Apollo

 Boddington Free RV Park

-The generous folks at Boddington have gifted the travelling public a gorgeous little spot by the river in their cute little town.
-Need more facilities?
-There’s an equally scenic caravan holiday park directly next door.
+The generous folks in Boddington have gifted the traveling public a gorgeous little spot in their cute town.
+Need more amenities?
+There’s an equally scenic RV park in town.

 Price: Free